XavierBurt/Buttons/README.md

 # Buttons
 ## Description
 In this project, you will fill in the blanks for two small projects involving buttons and interactivity on a website!
-There are two excersizes, and in both of them, you will try to turn on a light bulb by pressing or holding a certain button.
+There are two exercizes, and in both of them, you will try to turn on a light bulb by pressing or holding a certain button.

 ## Difficulty
-Excersize 1: Easy-Medium
+Exercize 1: Easy-Medium
-Excersize 2: Medium-Hard
+Exercize 2: Medium-Hard

 ## Setting up